 Do you remember as a child coming home after a long night of trick-or-treating and dumping your pile of candy onto the floor and admiring your collection?
 It is one of those traditions that does not get old, and now you get to continue it with your kids.

-Look for candies that are sticky and require extra time to eat (jolly ranchers, laffy taffy, tootsie rolls to name a few).
+Look out for candies that are sticky and require extra time to eat (jolly ranchers, laffy taffy, tootsie rolls to name a few).
 By reducing the amount of sticky options your child will have to choose from, you are also helping their teeth.
 Sticky candies that require a lot of sucking or chewing tend to stay on the teeth for a longer period of time, causing more exposure to sugar and greater chances of developing cavities over time.

 According to this Oxford study, dental decay is more predictable in children who have less parental control over their sweets and chocolate consumption.
 When you help with sorting, you are also teaching your children how to choose healthy options for their teeth.